drchung5/katacoda-sandbox/upgrade-cassandra-3-to-4/step2.md

-In this step you will create a keyspace and a table and populate them with some data.
+In this step, you will create a keyspace and a table and populate them with some data.

 Click to start a CQL shell (cqlsh) to execute CQL commands in the cluster.
 ```